By Audley specialist Kate

 Itineraries and timings are notoriously rigid on expedition cruises, whereas island-hopping tours can be tweaked and tailored.
 A good example of this occurred during my time on Floreana.

 My small group and I were scheduled to visit La Lobería, a sea lion colony just off the coast.
 But the only way to get there was to snorkel.
 The sea was a little rougher that day, and not being the greatest of swimmers, I was a little apprehensive.
-So my guide arranged for me to take a short hike around the island by myself.
+So my guide arranged for me to take a short hike around the bay by myself.
 I spied orange-headed lava lizards as I walked through the clifftop scrub vegetation overlooking the ocean and the sea lion colony below.

 Similarly, the next day, we had some unscheduled time in the afternoon to spend as we wished.
 Some of the group went kayaking, some tried stand-up paddle boarding, and others just took time out and sat on the beach.